-Joint pain is a sore or stiff feeling that you may experience at places where your body is structured to bend.
-Such places include the hips, elbows, knees, fingers, and ankles.
+Joint pain is a sore or stiff feeling that you may experience in any of the body’s joints.
+These body parts include the elbows, knees, fingers, ankles, and hips.

 Causes of Joint Pain in Pregnancy

-The reason for joint pain in each woman may be a reflection her health.
+The reason for joint pain in women may reflect her health.
 But there are a few common reasons that lead to joint pain in many women.

-- Hips, knees, and ankles usually are under pressure and pain due to weight gain during pregnancy.
+- During pregnancy, hips, knees, and ankles usually are under pressure and pain due to weight gain.
 As the increasing weight requires extra support and better weight distribution, you may feel discomfort around these joints.

 - Carpal tunnel syndrome which occurs due to excessive fluid gain can also put pressure on your wrist, leading to pain in both, your wrist and hand.

-- Hypothyroidism is a condition when you thyroid glands do not produce enough thyroid hormone.
+- Hypothyroidism is a condition when your thyroid glands do not produce enough thyroid hormone.
 The condition leads to weight gain and can also cause excessive pain in the joint during pregnancy.

 - Pregnant women are recommended that they sleep on the left side.
-Sleeping on one side for an entire night may make the body stiff and cause joint pains, especially at the hips.
+However, sleeping on one side through the night may make the body stiff and cause joint pains, especially at the hips.

 - A medical history of arthritis or disk problem can lead to constant pain in the joints during pregnancy.
 The symptoms of the condition may even get worse when you are pregnant.

-- The weight of the baby and the uterus can cause something called as Sacroiliac Joint Pain, which results in pain the in the lower back and may even restrict movement to an extent.
+- The weight of the baby and the uterus can cause something called sacroiliac joint pain, which results in pain, in the lower back and may even restrict movement to an extent.